mozilla/fx-private-relay/docs/translations.md

 a new language team takes on the Relay project.
 A Relay engineer can update the query, called a "data source" in Looker, to add the new team.

-There are no error reports for the front-end website or the add-on.
+There are no error reports for the front end or the add-on.
 Relay engineers or QA catch issues in translated strings with manual testing.

 [django-ftl]: https://github.com/django-ftl/django-ftl
 [FTL Errors in Relay Production]: https://lookerstudio.google.com/reporting/63983869-6199-43b8-acb5-52971ffdd023